ishaankalra16/seiright_assignment/README.md

     - Add-ons: `ebs-csi-driver`, `vpc-cni`, `kube-proxy`, `coredns`

 3. **Application Deployment:**
   - Provisions resources for the product: databases (Postgres, RabbitMQ) and services.
+Configurtion parameters for the service as being passed as environment variables.
   - Exposing services using `nginx-ingress`.
   - Automates SSL certificates via `cert-manager`.